-If you really can’t afford the fees, but you really need legal support, then Institutions like the Legal Aid Bureau in Singapore will work with you, if you qualify for legal aid, and handle your matter at an affordable price.
+If you really can’t afford the fees, but you really need it, then Institutions like the Legal Aid Bureau in Singapore will work with you, if you qualify for it, and handle your matter at an affordable price.

 How do I qualify for legal aid?

-To qualify for legal aid, you need to be either a Permanent Resident (PR) or a citizen of Singapore.
+To qualify for it, you need to be either a Permanent Resident (PR) or a citizen of Singapore.
 You must also pass both the Means and Merits Tests, which determine your eligibility for legal aid.

 What is the Means Test?

 The Means Test makes sure that you qualify for legal aid under specific financial benchmarks.
 It requires that your disposable income is not more than $10,000.00 a year, and your disposable capital is not worth more than $10,000.00.